Fat-shaming. Should we or shouldn’t we? Does it help?

 The lady in the video is correct in the core of her message.
 There is no purpose in attempting to find a way to celebrate obesity.
 She’s brutal but in essence her message is correct.
 Obesity is unsustainable.
 It’s unhealthy.
 It will break public health systems and welfare states.
 It has to be reduced.

 However, she’s no therapist.
 I am a therapist.
 It’s my job to help the people who come to see me and I will do it and am able to do it because I have every respect for their being.
 Leave cold-hearted facts to the authorities.
-Let us reach out and help the real people, with their real feelings, to make the changes they want to see happen.
+Leave brutal frankness to their doctors.
+Let us, as therapists, reach out and help the real people, with their real feelings, to make the changes they want to see happen.

 They find a way to achieve their goals.
 You could do the same.